nistha-coder/-Book-Recommendation-and-Library-Organizer/README.md

 🚀 How to Use

-1.Search for a book and add it to your library.
+1.Search for a Book – Enter a book title or author in the search bar.

-2.Organize books into "To Read," "Reading," and "Completed."
+2.Add to Library – Save books to "To Read," "Reading," or "Completed."

-3.Track progress by moving books between categories.
+3.Track Progress – Move books between categories as you read.

-4.Read Books: Click "Read Book" to preview available content.
+4.Read Books – Click "Read Book" to preview available content.

-5.Discover recommendations and explore new reads.
+5.Explore Recommendations – Discover books based on genre selection.

+6.Filter Books – Search by author, rating, or genre to find books of interest.

+ 🌐How the APIs Are Used

+ Google Books API:

+1.Fetches book details (title, cover image, preview link, author, rating, etc.).

+2.Used for searching books, retrieving recommendations, and filtering by genre, author, or rating.

+LocalStorage API:

+1.Saves books added to "To Read," "Reading," and "Completed" sections.

+2.Stores user preferences, such as dark mode and selected books.